 My name is Jim Sherrit, I’m 49 years old and I lived near Brechin, Scotland.
-I work full time with the local council as a Landscape Operative and part time as a Special Constable since 2002.
-I am a former Community Councillor, Waste Recycling Operative, Territorial Soldier, Store man, shot blaster to name but a few of the professions I have worked at over the last 31 years.
+I work full time with Aberdeenshire Council as a Landscape Operative and part time with Police Scotland as a Special Constable.
+I am a former Community Councillor, Waste Recycling Operative, Territorial Soldier, Store Man, Shot Blaster to name but a few of the professions I have worked at over the last 31 years.
 I took on the restoration of the former Royal Observer Corps Nuclear Monitoring Post at Edzell back in 2011 with a view to restoring it back to its last operational state.
 Once completed, I am hoping to allow schools and colleges studying the cold war to come and visit a working ROC bunker and give them an insight into what it was like and what it was all about.
 I am doing this project myself, at my own personal cost.
 I will not make any money from this project when completed but will take great pride in what I’ve achieved for my local community.